-A. FACING OFF PROCEDURE - Unless a penalty dictates otherwise, play shall be started at the beginning of each period, including overtime, and after each goal by facing the ball at the center of the field.
+A. FACING OFF PROCEDURE - Unless a penalty dictates otherwise, play shall be started at the beginning of each period, including overtime, by facing the ball at the center of the field.
 Faceoffs are also used to start periods that begin with a team having possession, or is entitled to possession, even when a period ends with an extra man opportunity.
-Teams shall have a maximum of 30 seconds to prepare for the next faceoff after a goal is scored.
 The faceoff procedure is as follows: